-This program guide is to be used together with the general Study Abroad Handbook.
+Use this guide with the general Study Abroad Handbook.
 The handbook has information that is valid for all study abroad programs.
-This guide will provide you with specific information for the Harlaxton study abroad program.
+This guide has specific information for the Harlaxton study abroad program.
 It is designed to complement the handbook, study abroad orientation, and your individual pre-departure preparations.